Ringette: Play

-When attempting to gain possession of the ring, ringette's blue line rule prohibits players from carrying the ring over either of the blue lines bisecting the ice surface and players are thus required pass the ring over each individual line to another teammate in order to advance the play.
-In addition, only the goaltender may enter the goaltenders crease, and before each play a free pass is taken in which no one but the player taking the free pass is allowed inside the free pass circle.
+When attempting to gain possession of the ring, ringette's blue line rule prohibits players from carrying the ring over either of the blue lines bisecting the ice surface and players are thus required to pass the ring over each line to another teammate to advance the play.
+In addition, only the goaltender may enter the goaltender's crease, and before each play a free pass is taken in which no one but the player taking the free pass is allowed inside the free pass circle.
 Once the free pass has been taken and the ring is completely outside of the circle, the other players are allowed to enter the area again.

-In its recreational format, ringette is played over two 24-minute intervals.
-In Canada, once players reach the top levels, particularly the National Ringette League the game is divided into four quarters, each lasting 13 minutes.
+Recreationally, ringette is a game played over two 24-minute intervals.
+At the sport's top levels, specifically the National Ringette League and World Ringette Championships, the game is divided into four quarters, with each quarter lasting 13 minutes.
 A 30-second shot clock is used to prevent players from running out the clock, improve the flow of the game and increase the speed of play.
 The rule was first introduced in Canada in 2002 and went into effect for age groups which used to be known as the junior, belle, and open divisions.
-The 30-second shot clock is now used almost universally in all age groups as well as internationally (including the World Ringette Championships) with the exception of very young players and some of the lower divisions. if the shot clock goes off during the play, the goaltender gets the ring.
+The 30-second shot clock is now used almost universally in all age groups as well as internationally (including the World Ringette Championships) with the exception of very young players and some of the lower divisions.
+If the shot clock goes off during the play, the goaltender gets the ring.